 The Mary Poppins revival will reopen in London’s West End in August, it’s been confirmed.

 Originally opening on the West End in 2004, the Mary Poppins Musical is inspired by both the original 1960s Disney film and the books on which it’s based.

 A new revival started performances at the Prince Edward Theatre in November 2019 before the pandemic forced a closure in March last year.

 It’s now been announced that the show will resume this summer on 7 August, 2021 with tickets on sale now.

 Zizi Strallen will return to lead the cast in the title role following great acclaim on the recent sell-out tour.
-She’ll appear alongside Charlie Stemp (Hello, Dolly!, Half a Sixpence) as Bert, with further casting to be announced.
+She’ll appear alongside Charlie Stemp (Hello, Dolly!, Half a Sixpence) as Bert and Petula Clark as the Bird Woman.

 Producer Cameron Mackintosh said: “The last year has been unbelievably hard for everyone but particularly so for the Theatre profession.
 I have been moved and inspired by the resilience and camaraderie of so many practitioners from all aspects of our industry who have taken on any job so that they and their families could survive.